Chapter 5

 [-squeeze-no-recompress] [-squeeze-no-pagedata] -o out.pdf

-cpdf provides facilities for decompressing and compressing PDF streams, and for losslessly reprocessing the whole file to ‘squeeze’ it.
+Cpdf provides facilities for decompressing and compressing PDF streams, and for losslessly reprocessing the whole file to ‘squeeze’ it.
 For lossy recompression of images within a PDF, see Chapter 13.

 5.1 Decompressing a Document